Our Publications & Web Sites On the Internet

 Talk was plentiful among the veterans we met as they traded email back and forth.
 Soon we had aboard several Navy vets who were associated with other associations.
-One such veteran, Cecil Herald, an Operation Crossroads veteran who had signed on with Keith's History Project suggested we needed to do a web site for the Pearl Harbor Association's Portland Chapter.
+One such veteran, Cecil Herald, an Operation Crossroads veteran suggested we needed to do a web site for the Pearl Harbor Association's Portland Chapter.
 And, so it was.
 A much longer story comes from this tune, but we'll have to write that up another time we're here.
-Right now I invite you to visit the Portland Oregon Chapter of the Pearl Harbor Association circa late 1990s.
+Right now, I invite you to visit the Portland Oregon Chapter of the Pearl Harbor Association circa late 1990s.
 Here's the place: http://www.historicalgazette.net/pearlharbor/ Check back.
 Reload the Pearl Harbor's home page if need be, but I do know that there's ghosts in them there ships.
 We hope to add more there occasionally.

 Bridget E. Smith, editor & publisher